Béla Bartók 29th International Choir Competition and Folklore Festival

 In case of any difficulty in transacting the registration fee, choirs are expected to contact the Competition Office.

 Travelling expenses to and from Debrecen shall be covered by the choirs.
-Upon request, the organizers may assist with issues regarding travelling.
-During the competition all means of travelling for the choirs –in Debrecen and to venues of concerts outside Debrecen –is arranged by the organizers.
+Upon request, the organisers may assist with travel issues.
+During the competition all means of travelling for the choirs – in Debrecen and to venues of concerts outside Debrecen – is arranged by the organisers.

 10.5 Miscellaneous conditions

 Choirs may be requested to give additional concerts by the Organising Committee.
 Choirs may not charge for these occasions or any other individual performances, including radio and television broadcasts as well as film and sound recordings made during the competition, at the same time they relinquish all their performance rights.